 WHEELS, TYRES & BRAKES

-The virtually unmarked 19 inch alloys are wrapped in a matching set of Conti Sport Contacts all round with good tread depth remaining.
+The virtually unmarked 19 inch alloys are wrapped in a matching set of Michelin tyres all round with good tread depth remaining.

 The brakes are in fine order and perform as they should with no unexpected drone or squeal.

 Supplied new on the 8th August, 2006, to BMW Tokyo this E60 has enjoyed a regular servicing routine over the last ten years.